HannesRammer/dart-server-client-sample-code/INFO.md

 and
 "File Access in Client"

-you can use this basic polymer server gui app code template I wrote.
+use this basic polymer server gui template I wrote.

 my example consists of